rpgreview/papersandpaychecks/pnp.md

 Prime Requisite: Strength
 Starting Age: 15+1d4
-Profession Skills: Brawl, Intimidate, Hobby, Language (own), Profession
+Profession Skills: Brawl, Intimidate, Hobby, Language, Profession

 Description: A labourer works with their hands for the livelihood.
 Typically found in the construction industry, it is not a character profession that has a wide range of skills, nor does that is often found within an office-environment.
 Nevertheless there are several significant advantages to playing a labourer.
 Firstly, they are the only profession that gains points in physical characteristics as their level improves.
 Secondly, labourers have a very good weekly-wage for a profession, at least in the initial levels.
 The starting age of a labourer with no prior profession is often quite young.